Guajillo Chile Salsa Recipe

 Simmer for 1 minute then turn off the heat.

 Allow the ingredients to soak for 15 minutes.
-The dried chiles will reconstitute in this time.
+The dried chiles will reconstitute at this time.

 Pour all of the ingredients including 2 cups the soaking water into the blender.